-- 19. Have you noticed any differences in the past five years in your ability to attract and hire high quality candidates?
+- 19. Have you noticed any differences in the past seven [two] years in your ability to attract and hire high quality candidates?
+If yes, to what do you attribute the difference?
 What techniques have worked well for you in attracting high quality candidates? - 20.
-Have you noticed any differences in the past five years in the quality of new hires? - 21.
+Have you noticed any differences in the past five years in the quality of new hires?
+If yes, to what do you attribute the difference? - 21.
 Have you lost a qualified candidate because he/she was made a better offer somewhere else?
-If yes, did this offer come from a federal or a private sector organization?
+If yes, did this offer come from a federal agency or a private sector organization?
 Do you know what factors led this candidate to choose the other opportunity? - 22.
-Do you have suggestions of other strategies that could be employed for attracting and hiring high quality employees?
+What else could DoC do to attract and hire high quality employees?